 What if I only write lyrics?

 That's cool, too.
 In fact (if you're game) there's a good chance that another fawmer wants to collaborate by setting your words to music.
-Just ask around in the forums.
+Just ask around in the forums, and be sure to read the collaboration guidelines below.

 How long should my songs be?